originphp/framework/origin/docs/controllers/auth-component.md

 ````

-In the controller add a method for the login, first we need to identify the user, if the user is authenticated then it will return the user.
+In the controller add a method for the login, first we need to identify the user, if the user is authenticated then it will return a User Entity.
 Then if the user is returned you can modify any data then
-use the Auth::setUser, which stores the user Entity in the session and this is how the login system works.
+use the `setUser` method, which converts the User into an array and stores in the Session which essentially logs the the User in.

 ````php
  public function login()